wwlpublish/learn-m365-pr-auto-sync-back-test/README.md

 ## Other Learn repos

 * **Content repos:** To view the list of all Learn content repos, see [Microsoft Learn GitHub repositories](https://review.docs.microsoft.com/learn-docs/docs/repos-msft-learn).
-* **Code repos:** Code repos for individual modules follow the naming convention of https://github.com/MicrosoftDocs/mslearn-module-name.
-To find them all, search in GitHub for all repos in the MicrosoftDocs GitHub organization that start with 'mslearn-'.
+* **Code repos:** Code repos for individual modules follow the naming convention of `https://github.com/MicrosoftDocs/mslearn-module-name`.
+To find them all, search in GitHub for all repos in the MicrosoftDocs GitHub organization that start with `mslearn-`.

 ## Content author and learner experience